Townsville Fire Scholarship

 The recipient must remain a playing member of the JCU Townsville Fire WNBL team for the duration of the awarded year.

-The scholarship shall be owned by the Sponsorships and Project Officer, External Engagement, on behalf of the University.
+The scholarship shall be owned by the Sponsorship and Project Officer, External Engagement, on behalf of the University.

 The scholarship shall be administered by the Scholarships Unit, on behalf of the Selection Committee.